erikberglund/Scripts/snippets/macos_os.md

-# OS X Snippets: OS
+# macOS Snippets: OS

-The following snippets are used to extract os information from an OS X system.
+The following snippets are used to extract os information from a macOS system.

 ## Index